aws-samples/resource-control-policy-examples/Limit-access-to-trusted-OIDC-identity-providers/Limit-access-to-trusted-OIDC-identity-providers.md

 These example RCP statements when applied help ensure that only your tenant from these third party services that integrate with AWS using OIDC can assume your roles and access your resources, even when a role trust policy is misconfigured and is not checking for the tenancy.
 The [sample policy](Shared-Issuers.json) has one statement per a service's issuer URL with the example controls based on their documentation to help ensure that only your tenant from their platform can assume your IAM roles.
 The placeholder value to identify tenancy with these services located within the angle brackets, "<>" , is the term used by each services' documentation.
 To use the [sample policy](Shared-Issuers.json), you only need to use the statements for the third party services that you wish to use in your AWS organization.

-Here is a list of all service providers covered in this sample, and their documentation:
+Here is a list of the service providers covered in this sample, and their documentation:

 | Provider                          | Documentation                                                                                          | Issuer/OIDC Provider URL                                              |    Policy Statement in [Shared-Issuers.json](Shared-Issuers.json)         |